budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

     - Power sliding consumes Power.
     - This module gets pretty silly.
 I suggest you try out stacking a few of them.
 - Hazmat and Gas Mask
     - Free filters forever is a bit too strong.
 It was suggested that these require suit fuel to run, but I don't want it blinking the HUD all the time, or for there to be too strong of a "penalty" for just having them on in your base.
+    - No longer slow you down in flight.
     - Now consume 15 MW and 10 MW respectively at all times.
 - Strong and Weak Air Dampening Modules
     - With the changes to how jetpacks work and how dampening is calculated, these modules don't really have much use any more.
 I have left them, in but made them inaccessible in new saves, since they don't really do anything to flight behavior now.
 - Exoskeleton and Walking/Sprinting Compensator
     - Doubled speed bonuses so they are more competitive with the flight modules.
     - Use SLIDE modules to get moving really quickly on the ground.
 - Added MP warning to **Night Vision Module** description.
 It only works for the host in multiplayer.
 I do not yet have the BP knowledge to fix this.

 ## Bugfixes
 - The top secret hidden milestone is now T0 instead of T9, so having the mod installed shouldn't show extra tiers that don't actually exist in the HUB.
-Thanks Mase#4410 and Bando#6593.
+Thanks Mase#4410 and Bando#6593 for finding this.
 - Issue with flight thrust not kicking in when you start flying while falling fixed by Nog.
+- A lot changed internally with PowerSuit between this version and the last, so lots of lingering problems were probably fixed and new ones introduced.

-## Coming Soon
+## Coming Soon™
-- A few people have been requesting that the suits accept Batteries as a fuel source, or to have some other higher energy fuel source than packaged fuel and turbofuel.
+- A few people have been requesting that the suits accept Batteries as a fuel source, or to have some other higher energy fuel source than just packaged fuel and turbofuel.
 I have created this item, but I'm having issues overriding the suits added in the base PowerSuit mod to accept them.
 As such, this item will be coming out in a future update.
+- Almost all of the mod's elements pull their text from String Tables now, which means localized copies of the mods are within reach.
+Please contact me if you would like to help translate the mod to another language.